 Athens (Piraeus) Spetses Ferry

-So that’s a combined 48 sailings on offer per week on the Athens (Piraeus) Spetses route between Athens and Saronic Islands.
-Compare now and get the best fare at the time that you want to travel.
+There are a combined 45 sailings available per week on the Athens (Piraeus) Spetses crossing between Athens and Saronic Islands and with 3 ferry companies on offer it is advisable to compare all to make sure you get the best fare at the time that you want to travel.

 Why use Direct Ferries?